ethereum/EIPs/EIPS/eip-1.md

 * While WG proposals are **Drafts** their Specification and workflow belongs to the WG.
 * WG EIPs reenter the EIP process to become **Final**.

 A Working Group fully governs its own EIPs.
-To ensure this, at least one WG member should serve as an Editor with the power -- within the governance of the WG -- to merge PRs to EIPs/EIPS over the objections of other Editors.
+To ensure this, at least one WG member should serve as an Editor with the power — within the governance of the WG — to merge PRs to EIPs/EIPS over the objections of the Github tooling or the other Editors.

 Currently, only the Core Developers are organized enough to do this job.